ChristianCasazza/getting-started-coding/README.md

 ---

-## 6. Create a Free GitHub Account

-GitHub is a platform that hosts your code online and helps with version control and collaboration.

-### Sign up
-- Go to [GitHub](https://github.com) and create a free account if you don’t already have one.

-### Explore GitHub
-- Once you have an account, you can create repositories, explore others’ code, and collaborate on projects.

----

 ## 7. Install Git on Your Computer

 Git is the version control system that integrates with GitHub to sync your local code with your repositories online.